PabloMazurkiewicz/NET-Car-Rental-App/README.md

-# ASP.NET MVC, ASP.NET Web API: CARLY - Car Rental application
+# CARLY - Car Rental application
 > The application assists a store manager in maintaining a car rental store

 A responsive web application built using ASP.NET MVC and ASP.NET Web API frameworks.
 This project is more of a technical capability demonstration of both the frameworks than addressing a real life scenario.